gkao25/cooking_time_avg_rating/README.md

-# Relation Between Cooking Time and Average Rating
+# Relation Between a Recipe's Cooking Time and Average Rating
 Project for DSC 80 at UCSD

 # Introduction